objectbox/objectbox-azure-sphere/README.md

 ### Running the HTTP server

-After creating an empty database, you can run the HTTP server with that.
+After creating an empty database (or just taking the ones provided already), you can run the HTTP server with that.
 To do that, run `download.sh` in this project's root directory, then execute `http-server/objectbox-http-server misc/demo-db-creator/dbs/test-db 8181` depending on which location you chose for your database and which port you'd like to use (8181 is the default for all Azure Sphere demo applications in this repository).